SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onPaymentAttemptStarted`

 This event mirrors `onPaymentCreated` from Checkout v2.
-Subscribe to it if you want to know when a payer has selected their payment instrument and actively attempts to perform a payment.
+Subscribe to it if you want to know when a payer has selected their payment method and actively attempts to perform a payment.

 The `onPaymentAttemptStarted` event is raised with the following event argument